About the program

 Ala-Archa

-One of the best places for alpine ice climbing and technical mountaineering in Central Asia is Ala-Archa.
-It's is a cult place in the mountains of Kyrgyzstan.
+Ala-Archa is one of the best places for alpine ice climbing and technical mountaineering in Central Asia.
+It is a legendary mountain area in Kyrgyzstan.

-Here are dozens of routes, ranging from easy ones suitable for beginners to challenging big walls.
-The relief here is mostly mixed, but there are also purely rocky routes and ice routes.
+There are dozens of routes here, ranging from easier routes suitable for beginners to challenging big walls.
+Most routes here are mixed, but there are also pure rock and ice routes.

-Free Korea, Korona, Semenov-Tien-Shansky, Baychechekey, Box and others are the peaks of the Ak-Sai gorge.
-Here are the famous routes of Low and Barber to "Korea" and many others.
+Free Korea, Korona, Semenov-Tien-Shansky, Baychechekey, Box and other peaks form the Ak-Sai gorge.
+The area includes famous routes from Low and Barber to Korea and many others.

 Altitudes up to 4,800 meters require a short period of acclimatization.
-This makes them accessible through a properly structured training process, with our guidance.
+This makes many routes accessible within a well-structured short to medium-length program.

 Here you can climb all year round: